Gallifrey23/TW/_posts/technical-writing/2024-04-17-recommended-online-TW-course-and-resources.md

    **Highlights:**
    The course offers an overview of the principles, common document types, writing and illustrating tools, and some of the best practices in technical writing.
-Personally, the second and the fourth module seem more useful to me, as they include some practical advice in document design, creating a strong technical writing portfolio, and self-directed learning.
+Personally, the second and the fourth module have been more useful to me, as they include some practical advice in document design, creating a strong technical writing portfolio, and self-directed learning.

    **Limitations:**
-   The course is more theory-based without giving enough real-word practi
+   The course only scratches the surface of technical writing, and it is more theory-based without giving many hands-on exercises.
+So this course may not be that informative for people who already have some knowledge of this field or those who are seeking to enhance their skills in a real world situation, such as producing a certain type of technical document with the help of a specific writing tool.

+   3.